 Our tests are foolproof and accurate, which means that you can come to this page to check the fastest VPNs every day.
 In the past three years, we have used our custom speed test system to test the world’s leading VPNs over 250,000 times.
 In this article, you can see the latest results updated automatically.

 VPN speed over time

 While the fastest VPNs do tend to remain pretty consistent within the top 10, they do move around constantly.
-This can make using only the latest result less useful.
 The graph below helps by providing 7-day average download speeds for the 5 fastest VPNs.